dcordero/dotFiles/README.md

 # More things to configure

 * Turn on zoom in Accessibility settings
-* Autohide menu bar
 * Configure 5 desktops
-* Dark menu bar and Dock
 * Trackpad tap to click
 * Mission control disable automatic rearrange of Spaces
-* Show keychain status on the menu bar
 * Show battery percent on the menu bar
 * Show bluetooth on the menu bar
-* Configure Inconsolate Font in Xcode
 * Configure Meslo Font in iTerm2
 * Disable Siri
 * Disable adjust keyboard brightness in low light (Settings -> Keyboard)